 Food, clothing and shelter are obvious solutions to human needs that a UBI should make affordable, but a UBI could eventually also cover the cost of education and healthcare.
 That might seem ambitious, given how quickly education and healthcare costs have risen over the past decades, but technology can be expected to make both of these far more affordable in the near future.

-If you’re struggling to take care of your basic needs, the world will seem like an expensive place.
+If you’re struggling to take care of your needs, the world will seem like an expensive place.
 Yet the data show that a lot of things have been getting cheaper for some time.
-In the US, as the below chart shows, the price of consumer durables has been falling since the mid-1990s.
+In the US, as the chart below shows, the price of consumer durables has been falling since the mid-1990s.

-The decline in the price of consumer durables has been caused by technological progress.
+The decline in the price of consumer durables has been made possible by technological progress.
 We are getting better at making stuff, and the automation of production and distribution is a big part of that.
 While this will hurt you if you lose your job as a result, if you have money to buy things it will help you.
 And with UBI everyone will have money, which as prices fall over time will buy more and more.

 Another way housing can be made more affordable is through improved sharing of existing housing.
-Digital technology, including the services offered by companies such as Airbnb and Couchsurfing, make such sharing vastly easier (note: requires a degree of regulation is required to avoid detrimental impact on some local housing markets).
-Despite such progress, it still costs a fortune to live in places where demand for housing exceeds the available supply, such as Manhattan and San Francisco.
+Digital technology, including the services offered by companies such as Airbnb and Couchsurfing, make such sharing vastly easier (note: a degree of regulation is required to avoid detrimental impact on some local housing markets).
+Despite such progress, it still costs a fortune to live in places where demand for housing exceeds the available supply, such as New York and San Francisco.
 With UBI, people can choose to live where housing is more affordable.

 One large group of people is already free of the constraints of work: retirees.
 And sure enough, many people move away from expensive cities when they retire, to places where real estate is more affordable.
 When considering the cost of shelter, rather than analyzing how much people need to pay to live where they live today, we should therefore look at what the cost could be in a world that has UBI.
 Crucially UBI doesn’t prevent someone from applying their entire payment to whatever rent they are currently paying.
 That is the great power of providing cash which is completely fungible, meaning it can be used to purchase anything (unlike say a housing voucher which could be applied to housing only).

 Food is another area where technology stands to offer massive gains.
 While some argue that genetically modified foods hold the key to feeding the planet affordably, other near-term breakthroughs don’t carry the potential issues that GMOs pose.
 Indoor vertical farming, for instance, allows for a precise delivery of nutrients and light to plants, as well as enabling huge increases in future productivity through the use of robotics.
 It also allows food to be grown much nearer to where it is consumed, reducing the costs associated with transportation.
 In the extreme, using new hydroponic systems, lettuce, tomatoes and other vegetables can be grown right inside of apartments.
-Over time, as these innovations progress, they will add up to a dramatic cost reduction and increase in availability of food.
+Over time, as these innovations progress, they will add up to significant cost reductions and increases in availability of food.

 Technology also promises a dramatic decline in the cost of education.
 Over the last decade, the availability of online learning resources has grown rapidly, including many free platforms, such as the language learning app Duolingo.
 In addition to online courses such as edX and Khan Academy, there are millions of blog posts that explain specific topics.
 And of course, YouTube is bursting with educational videos on a near-infinite range of subjects, from sailing to quantum computing.

 There is evidence that the exorbitant rise in the cost of college tuition in the US is beginning to slow.
 When analyzing this data, we must remember that there is a huge amount of inertia in our educational system and job market.
 Many employers continue to believe they must hire graduates from the best universities, which drives up prices for higher education, with a ripple effect that extends all the way down to private nursery schools.
-This year, Google announced that they would be offering specialized six-month programs for fifty dollars a month, which they committed to treating as equivalent to four-year college degrees in their own hiring .
+This year, Google announced that they would be offering specialized six-month programs for fifty dollars a month, which they committed to treating as equivalent to four-year college degrees in their own hiring (Bariso, 2020).
 It will be some time before most students turn to free or affordable online resources for all their learning needs, but at least the possibility now exists.
 The COVID-19 crisis has shown the potential of online education, with schools all around the world switching from in-person instruction to prevent the pandemic from spreading faster.

 Healthcare is a similar story.
 Per capita spending in the United States far exceeds that of other countries, having risen much more quickly than the rate of inflation for many years, but that hasn’t translated into better care.
-For instance, Cuba has for many years had an almost identical life expectancy to the US, despite spending less than a tenth of the amount on healthcare per capita .
+For instance, Cuba has for many years had an almost identical life expectancy to the US, despite spending less than a tenth of the amount on healthcare per capita (Hamblin, 2016).
 Debates have raged as to whether the Affordable Care Act or other legislative interventions will decrease healthcare costs or increase insurance premiums.
 Regardless of these issues, there are a number of reasons why we can count on progress in digital technology bringing down healthcare costs.

 First, digital technology can make prices on medical procedures more transparent, enabling more competition to push prices down (this could be assisted further by regulation).
 Second, with people using technology to track their own health data, we can live healthier lives and require less care, especially over the long term.
 And third, technology will lead to faster and better diagnosis and treatment.
 The online medical crowdsourcing platform CrowdMed has helped many people whose conditions previously went undiagnosed or misdiagnosed.
 The Human Diagnosis Project (Human Dx) is also working on a system to help improve the accuracy of diagnoses.